Public Records & Services in Winslow

 Economy & Demographics

 Winslow's economy is supported by a diverse range of industries and employers.
-Major local businesses include healthcare providers, educational institutions, and transportation/logistics companies that leverage the city's strategic location along historic Route 66.
+Major local businesses include healthcare providers, educational institutions, and transportation/logistics companies that use the city's strategic location along historic Route 66.
 The community's workforce also supports sectors such as retail, hospitality, and professional services.
 Economic development efforts in Winslow are coordinated through the city government, which works to attract new investments and foster an environment conducive to business growth.

 Elections & Voter Records